designforphysicalinteraction/design6397project2/README.md

 Clone the repository with git or download the code from the repository as a zip file.

-## Mac Install Instructions
+## Node.js Mac Installation
 If you don't have Node installed on your computer, first install [NVM](https://github.com/nvm-sh/nvm) in the terminal:

     curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.40.1/install.sh | bash
     nvm install 23

+## Node.js Windows Installation

+For instructions on how to install Node.js on your Windows computer, see [https://learn.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-windows](https://learn.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-windows)

-Install the libraries:
+## Install the libraries:

     cd [your project 2 development folder]
     npm install